 The brains of human beings are questing, curious things, and it’s only natural that our minds wander from time to time.

-However natural this might be, having a wandering mind still causes problems for us, and researchers have found that regularly losing concentration has a negative impact on mood.
+However natural this might be, having a wandering mind still causes problems for us, and researchers have found that regularly losing concentration hurts mood.

 Luckily, there are steps you can take to limit the times your mind wanders off on its own, so doing something like adding a deliberate distraction – like putting on some instrumental music in the background – can get rid of the space in your head for other distractions.